Learn What to Do When You Have a Clogged Kitchen Sink

 Step 8: Call the Pros at Mr. Rooter Plumbing of Edmonton

-If you are still struggling with your stubborn clogged kitchen sink—despite trying the above techniques—or if you would rather have the experts at Mr. Rooter Plumbing of Edmonton unclog the drain instead, we invite you to give us a call at 780-429-3600 or request a job estimate online.
+If you are still struggling with your stubborn clogged kitchen sink—despite trying the above techniques—or if you would rather have the experts at Mr. Rooter Plumbing of Edmonton unclog the drain instead, we invite you to give us a call or request a job estimate online.
 It’s our pleasure to save you the time and hassle it takes to unclog a messy drain.

 What Causes a Clogged Kitchen Sink?